How to Monitor Recently Modified Files in Last 24 Hours on Linux

 -

-- Review access controls
+- Implement stricter access controls

-Best Practices for Recently Modified File Monitoring
+Best Practices for 24-Hour File Monitoring

 FAQ: Common Questions About Recently Modified File Monitoring